Scripture Reference:![]()

 Story Overview:

-The farmer in this parable planted seeds in four different types of soil.
+Jesus told a parable about a farmer who planted seeds in four different types of soil.
 Only one of the soils produced a good crop.
 Jesus explained that the soils represented people’s hearts.
-When the word of God is planted in a good heart then good things will be produced in the life of that person.
+When the word of God is planted in a good heart, good things will be produced in that person’s life.

 Background Study: